muuki88/sbt-graphql/README.md

   files that reside in `sourceDirectories in graphqlCodegen` and that match the `includeFilter` / `excludeFilter` settings.
 * `graphqlCodegenPackage` - The package where all generated code is placed.
 Default is `graphql.codegen`
 * `name in graphqlCodegen` - Used as a module name in the `Sangria` code generator.
-* `graphqlCodegenJson` - Generate json encoders/decoders with your graphql query.
+* `graphqlCodegenJson` - Generate JSON encoders/decoders with your graphql query.
 Default is `JsonCodec.None`.
-  Note that not all styles support json encoder/decoder generation.
+  Note that not all styles support JSON encoder/decoder generation.

 #### JSON support

-The common serialization format for graphql results and input variables is json. sbt-graphql supports json decoder/encoder code generation.
+The common serialization format for graphql results and input variables is JSON. sbt-graphql supports JSON decoder/encoder code generation.

 Supported JSON libraries and codegen styles